rayray39/bred/docs/README.md

 3. filter data by modules.
 4. filter data by categories.
 5. view piecharts.
 6. add new categories.
-(COMING SOON!)
 7. add new modules.
-(COMING SOON!)

 ## Add New Row
 Add a new row of data to the table in the main dashboard.